 The Individual Development Account, or IDA, is a special savings account to help individuals with modest income save money to invest in post-secondary education, business, specialized employment training or equipment, or vehicle.

-The IDA program is a 3:1 matched savings program.
-This means that for every $1 you save, the program will match it with $3.
-If you save a maximum of $3,000 and fulfill the program requirements, you will earn a match of $9,000—for a total of $12,000.
+The IDA program is a 5:1 matched savings program.
+This means that for every $1 you save, the program will match it with $5.
+If you save $1,800 and fulfill the program requirements, you will earn a match of $9,000—for a total of $11,800.

-Read this flyer to ensure you are eligible—there is an income limit as well as a limit of personal assets of $20,000 (not including one house, one vehicle and up to $60,000 of retirement savings).
+We will soon have a flyer to read to ensure you are eligible—there is an income limit as well as a limit of personal assets of $20,000 (not including one house, one vehicle and up to $120,000 of retirement savings).
 If this is unclear, contact the NEOEDD office.

 In order to apply, you must:

-- Fill out the Application, Personal Development Plan, and Savings Plan Agreement forms.
+- Fill out the Application and Savings Plan Agreement forms.

 - Read the Savings Plan Agreement Program Rules.

 - Provide proof of county residency (usually a driver’s license or utility bill).
 Note: NEOEDD can only work with residents of Baker, Union, or Wallowa counties.
 If you live elsewhere in Oregon, check CASA of Oregon/VIDA’s website to find a service provider near you.

 - Provide past two months’ income documentation (either pay stubs or a P&L statement for self-employment) and the most recent tax return for the household.

 - Pay a $25 application fee to CASA of Oregon (the sponsoring organization for this program).
 You will receive instructions on how to do this once NEOEDD staff have reviewed your application.